MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/campaign-age-criterion.md

 Supported values are *EighteenToTwentyFour*, *TwentyFiveToThirtyFour*, *ThirtyFiveToFourtyNine*, *FiftyToSixtyFour*, and *SixtyFiveAndAbove*.

 > [!NOTE]
 > In many countries, online advertisers are not supposed to target any users less than 18 years old.
-Bing Ads does not deliver interest-based advertising to children whose birthdate in their Microsoft account identifies them as under 13 years of age.
+Microsoft Advertising does not deliver interest-based advertising to children whose birthdate in their Microsoft account identifies them as under 13 years of age.
 For more information see the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
 >
 > Currently people ages 13 to 17 can see your ads, although you cannot adjust the bid for that age range.
-Soon in Bing Ads you will be enabled to specifically exclude ages 13 to 17.
+Soon in Microsoft Advertising you will be enabled to specifically exclude ages 13 to 17.
 The target value of *ThirteenToSeventeen* will be supported with negative bid adjustments between -100 and 0.
 We will announce more specific dates within the next few months.

 **Add:** Required
 **Update:** Required